PRABANJAN-PALANI/E-BIKE-DESIGN/README.md

 # E-BIKE-DESIGN
-This model is bult from scratch in SolidWorks.
+The model is designed from scratch in SolidWorks.
 .............................🏍️